 Must hold trigger for continual operation

-Some choose to lead their lives according to the ideals of ignorance is bliss.
-If they can't see it, it must be clean, but for the other half of the population, you'll want to consider the Dyson V15 Detect (opens in new tab) cordless vacuum.
-Dyson's latest floorcare innovation brings never-before-seen technology to its floorcare lineup of the best Dyson vacuums, with the addition of a built-in green laser that illuminates dust particles invisible to the eye on hard floors and a scientific Piezo sensor that counts dust particles down to a microscopic 10 microns. into its signature Fluffy cleaner head for physical proof of a deep and effective clean.
+Some choose to lead their lives according to the ideal of ignorance is bliss.
+If they can't see it, it must be clean, but for the other half of the population, you'll want to consider the Dyson V15 Detect cordless vacuum.
+Dyson's floorcare innovation brings never-before-seen technology to its floorcare lineup of the best Dyson vacuums, with the addition of a built-in green laser that illuminates dust particles invisible to the eye on hard floors and a scientific Piezo sensor that counts dust particles down to a microscopic 10 microns. into its signature Fluffy cleaner head for physical proof of a deep and effective clean.

-Is it gimmicky to know the precise number of clean on your floors?
+Is it gimmicky to know the precise number of particles on your floors?
 Perhaps.
-Is it reassuring to know your floors are cleaner than they were before... absolutely.
+Is it reassuring to know your floors are cleaner than they were before?
+Absolutely.